Healthcare

 Smart Paper Technology:

 In Afghanistan, the Health Management Information System (HMIS) data is collected on paper-based systems resulting in multiple issues such as inaccuracy, inconsistency, incompleteness, and limited use of data for taking improvement actions.
-To address these issues, Smart Paper Technology (SPT) was introduced by Shifo Foundation, in collaboration with the Ministry of Public Health of Afghanistan and the Swedish Committee for Afghanistan in 2016.
+To address these issues, Smart Paper Technology (SPT) was introduced by Shifo Foundation, in collaboration with the Ministry of Public Health of Afghanistan (MoPH) and the Swedish Committee for Afghanistan in 2016.
 Smart Paper Technology (SPT) solution can bypass the infrastructural challenges, whilst bringing the same benefits of fully digital health solutions at a low operating cost.
-Swedish Committee for Afghanistan with technical support from Shifo Foundation supports the Ministry of Public Health of Afghanistan (MoPH) in the implementation of Smart Paper Technology in Wardak and Laghman provinces with aim of gradual expansion to other provinces.
+SCA with technical support from Shifo Foundation supports the MoPH in the implementation of Smart Paper Technology in Wardak and Laghman provinces with aim of gradual expansion to other provinces.
 SCA has been able to integrate SPT into the DHIS2 (MoPH data warehouse).
-In Wardak province, the SPT project operated normally in all 68 immunization sites and was expanded to 78 RMNCH sites after the successful piloting of the project.
-In Laghman province, the SPT EPI component was fully implemented and operational in all health service delivery points that consisted of 65 immunization fixed centers, 368 outreach, and 269 mobile sites.
+In Wardak province, the SPT project operated normally in all 68 immunisation sites and was expanded to 78 RMNCH sites after the successful piloting of the project.
+In Laghman province, the SPT EPI component was fully implemented and operational in all health service delivery points that consisted of 65 immunisation fixed centres, 368 outreach, and 269 mobile sites.